 I really like those ten policies that I listed in the guest post.
 I think that everyone should really consider owning those ten policies.
 Many people simply do not realize the risks that they are taking by not having adequate coverage.

 Do you have flood insurance for example?
 Did you know that over 30% of all the homes damaged by flooding were not even in a flood zone or plain?
-That is incredibly sad seeing how flood insurance for a home outside of a federally designated flood zone is incredibly inexpensive.
+That is incredibly sad to see how flood insurance for a home outside of a federally designated flood zone is incredibly inexpensive.

 There seems to be a fine balance between not having enough policies and being overinsured.